dcgtc/dgrants/doc/docs-web/docs/how-does-dgrants-work/concepts.md

 > If you're a Funder, head to our [Funders' Guide](/docs/funders-guide/fund-grant-round) for tutorials and more.

+A Grant Owner is the owner of a open source public goods project that the web3.0 community finds useful.
+When putting up a Grant, they are looking for Grant Contributors, who are supporters who would like to contribute funds to open source public goods.

 ## Cart

-Similar to the shopping cart in e-commerce, The Cart is where you can add all the Grants you are interested in supporting.
+Similar to the shopping cart in common ecommerce platforms, the Cart is where you can add all the Grants you are interested in supporting.

-## Check Out
+## Checking Out

-Once you have confirmed all the Grants you'd like to support, you can check out the Cart.
-Once the transaction is successfully confirmed, the funds will be contributed and ready for the Grant Owners to claim once it is over.
+Once you have confirmed all the Grants you would like to support, you can checkout the Cart.
+Once the transaction is successfully confirmed, the funds are used in the Quadratic Funding calculation and are claimable by the Grant Owners once the round is over.